Unpaid or Overtime Wages Dispute

 Let Us Handle Your Overtime or Unpaid Wage Dispute

 Going up against your employer isn’t easy.
-If your employer is withholding your wages or overtime payment, contact us today for a free case review.
+If your employer is withholding your wages or overtime payment, contact us today for a case review.
 The lawyers at the Lopez Law Group are ready to evaluate your claim and fight to recover the wages you rightfully earned.
 Call us at (727) 933-0115 today.

 - Legal Services in Florida